 Under James’ leadership Goizueta remains one of the top business schools in the nation with an upward trajectory in student career success and faculty thought leadership.
 James initiated a new strategic plan in 2016 calling for a renewed focus as the school approaches its 100th anniversary (2019).
 Her approach includes a consistent call for faculty, staff and students to effectively collaborate, raise the school’s influence and act as good stewards of resources.

 Before arriving at Goizueta, James served as the Senior Associate Dean for Executive Education at the Darden Graduate School of Business.
 She also served as an assistant professor at Tulane University’s Freeman School of Business, and a visiting professor at Harvard Business School.
 Her academic career includes involvement in diversity initiatives and membership on multiple university councils and committees.

 As an educator, James has been instrumental in starting various Executive Education programs, including the Women's Leadership program at Darden.
-She sits on the board of the Association to Advance Collegiate Schools of Business (AACSB), the foremost accrediting body in business education.
+She previously served on the board of the Association to Advance Collegiate Schools of Business (AACSB), the foremost accrediting body in business education.
 James speaks at numerous conferences in the areas of leadership, organizational effectiveness, change management and diversity.
 She currently sits on the boards of the Graduate Management Council (GMAC) and SurveyMonkey.
 Her expertise in workplace diversity and crisis leadership has led to recognition in scholarly journals and mainstream media.

 James is a member of the Leadership Atlanta Class of 2016 and, shortly after becoming dean, was named to the “Power 100” list of Ebony Magazine.
 She is committed to establishing an equal playing field across gender and race and, in 2014, was honored by the National Diversity Council.